-While the Adoption Support Program includes many benefits for our children and families post-adoption, there are also limitations to the program and to the consultants' roles.
-We are unable to provide ongoing intensive case management as assigned workers do with dependent children and their families.
-However, we are still here to help you the best we can by connecting you to available resources and supports.
+The Adoption Support Program has many benefits for children and families after their adoption.
+But there are limits to the program and to the consultants' roles.
+We are unable to provide ongoing intensive case management like assigned workers do with dependent children and their families.
+However, we are still here to help you the best we can by connecting you with available resources and supports.

-*If Coordinated Care is your primary coverage, please contact them first as services have been integrated to include medical, mental, and behavioral health.
+*If Coordinated Care is your primary coverage, please contact them first.
+Services have been integrated to include medical, mental, and behavioral health.

 Health Care & Medical